Matchfixing suspect detained in Milan

 "I think the case I told you about, the case that is unfolding right now, makes it clear that Singaporeans like European Union investigators and judges are required to follow their law," he said.

-Experts say matchfixing is rampant in Asia, where lax regulation combined with a huge betting market have made football a prime target for crime syndicates.
+Experts say matchfixing is rampant in Asia, where lax regulation combined with a huge betting market have made soccer a prime target for crime syndicates.

 (Additional reporting by Sivi Sithraputhran in Kuala Lumpur, writing by Alan Baldwin and Stuart Grudgings; Editing by Peter Rutherford and Pritha Sarkar)